He grew up in one of the world’s poorest countries. As a child, he nearly died from malaria. But this dad found a way to work for a brighter future.

 Breaking the cycle of poverty has a ripple effect that extends far beyond just one person.

-Despite being the youngest of four siblings, Cirilo is pays the school fees for his brothers to attend university.
-Cirilo’s son will not grow up in the same life of poverty as he died.
+Despite being the youngest of four siblings, Cirilo pays the school fees for his brothers to attend university.
+Cirilo’s son, meanwhile, will grow up in a family has the means to provide him a good education.

 Thousands of people in Guinea-Bissau are just like Cirilo — young men and women born into a life of poverty.
 By sponsoring a WAVS student, you can help give them the opportunity to work for a brighter future!